micro-os-plus/micro-os-plus-iii/docs/NOTES.md

-Although the macros defining objects allow to statically allocate storage for objects, some of them internally still allocate storage on the heap, for example the thread stack.
+Although the macros defining objects allow to statically allocate storage for objects, some of them internally still allocate storage on the heap, for example for the thread stack.

 There is no way to avoid these allocations.

 Suggestion:

-* add parameters to all functions and allow to pass a pointer to a user defined storage.
+* add attributes and allow to pass a pointer to a user defined storage.

 ### All time durations are in milliseconds, while the system timer counts ticks

-Although the usual setting for the system timer is with 1000 ticks per second, which corresponds to 1 ms per tick, this is not mandatory, and some applications might very well use different timer settings.
+Although the usual system timer is set for 1000 ticks per second, which corresponds to 1 ms per tick, this is not mandatory, and some applications might very well use different timer settings.

 Since all system timeouts are actually implemented as timer ticks, it is more accurate to use number of ticks, not milliseconds, for all timeouts.

+This is also both a POSIX requirement, and a ISO C/C++ specs reqirement, to use clock ticks and round timings to the next clock interval.

 Suggestion: